 Make sure the subfolder with meta-data (csv-files) generated by the library is moved to MQL4/Files.

 Specify the name of the subfolder with meta-data in CSVFolder input parameter (you can copy & paste it from a file manager).
+You can leave it empty, if optimization has been just finished and proper folder name is still stored in the WFL_FILE_ global variable.

 After the script finishes, open generated HTML-report with the name corresponding to the given subfolder.